YoavShkedy/MelaScan/README.md

-# MelanomaDetector iOS App
+# MelaScan iOS App
-MelanomaDetector aims to predict if a mole is malignant or benign using a trained machine learning model.
+MelaScan aims to predict if a mole is malignant or benign using a trained machine learning model.
 Users can capture images of their moles using the iPhone camera, and the app provides a prediction based on the image.

 🚫 **Disclaimer**: This app is intended for informational purposes only.
 It does not offer medical advice or diagnostic services.
 Always consult with a healthcare professional for any medical concerns.